Colombian Cuisine for Motorbike Riders, especially the Adventurous Touring types. Here´s a road map to South American culinary delights.

 The most – wood-grilled, whole-smoked, topped with herbs, breadcrumbs, and cheese.
 Sometimes you will receive this scrummiest meal slathered in creamy mushroom sauce.

 Antioquia department proudly claims to have invented the bandeja paisa.
-This overdose on a plate is almost entirely bloat-inducing carbs and glisteningly visible trans fats in the form of chicharron, chorizo, ground beef, fried eggs, plantains, avocado, and arepa.
+Furthermore, this overdose on a plate is almost entirely bloat-inducing carbs and glisteningly visible trans fats in the form of chicharron, chorizo, ground beef, fried eggs, plantains, avocado, and arepa.
 Finish a whole one at your peril.

-Author´s Note: check out the final image at the end of my article titled Colombian Cuisine, made for Motorbike Adventure touring Riders, and I dare you not to succumb with licking your lips.
+Author´s Note: check out the final image at the end of my article titled Colombian Cuisine, made for Adventure Motorcycle Touring Riders, and I dare you not to succumb with licking your lips.

 THE ROADMAP TO COLOMBIAN CUISINE for Motorbike Riders – PACIFIC COAST AND CALI STYLE